godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Introduction
 ------------

-*GDScript* is a high level, dynamically typed programming language used to create content.
+*GDScript* is a high-level, dynamically typed programming language used to create content.
 It uses a syntax similar to
 `Python <https://en.wikipedia.org/wiki/Python_%28programming_language%29>`_
 (blocks are indent-based and many keywords are similar).
 Its goal is